What is a DNS Record?

 Change to: v=spf1 a mx ptr include:client_spf.outlook.com include:client_spf.debtpaypro.com

-In cases where the SPF record includes -all it is imperative that you update the record IMMEDIATELY.
+In cases where the SPF record includes ~all or -all, it is imperative that you update the record IMMEDIATELY.
 The -all portion of the record is saying any domain not listed in the record is NOT AUTHORIZED to send emails as the domain.
-This needs to be fixed immediately since everytime a message comes from debtpaypro.com it is causing further damage to our reputation and is also likely causing most of your emails to end up marked as spam or junk with your clients.
+This needs to be fixed immediately since each time a message comes from debtpaypro.com it is causing further damage to our reputation and is also likely causing most of your emails to end up marked as spam or junk with your clients.

 Current Record: v=spf1 a mx ptr include:client_spf.outlook.com ~all